Reduction in Resident Falls

 - Falls reduced

-- All of this was over 1000 patient days and measured by the nursing staff.
+- Measured over 1000 patient days by nursing staff

 In addition to energy savings, Tweeten aimed to improve the lives of its senior residents.
 The CDC estimates the cost of falls to Medicare to be more than $31 billion.
 The average fall costs $35,000 in medical expenses.
 Tweeten hoped to reduce a major risk for the facility and its residents while achieving unbeatable energy savings.